In this Pakistan travel guide I’m going to share with you the top highlights of my 16 day trip in Pakistan.

 Address: Allama Iqbal Rd, Garhi Shahu, Lahore, Punjab, Pakistan (google map)

 Open hours: 12 noon – 2 am daily

 Prices: 400 PKR ($2.99) for a portion

-Until reading about haleem, I didn’t known it was a food with so much history and regional variations.
-But I have to mention it quickly in this Pakistan travel guide because it was a dish that I totally didn’t expect to be so good, and it ended up surprising me.
+Until reading about haleem, I didn’t known it was a food with so much history and regional variation.
+I have to mention it quickly in this Pakistan travel guide though, because it was a dish that I totally didn’t expect to be so good – it ended up surprising me.

-Pakistani style haleem includes a mixture of lentils and shredded chicken.
-When you order, usually some desi ghee is added, and then you season with ginger, chilies, corriander, masala, and variety of other herbs and spices.
-It sounds simple, but it’s incredibly tasty.
+Pakistani-style haleem includes a mixture of lentils and shredded chicken.
+When you order, usually some desi ghee is added, and then you season with ginger, chilies, coriander, masala, and variety of other herbs and spices.
+It may sound simple, but it’s incredibly tasty.